Getting Started with Direct

 There are two test environments, sandbox and staging.

 A sandbox environment is available for simple, proof-of-concept (POC) testing.
-Sandbox is available to anyone.
-It returns simulated data.
+Sandbox returns simulated data.
 Some features are different or restricted compared to a staging environment:

 • Sandbox is for those interested in a Direct integrations.
 It is not intended for Capture testing.